benroberts999/ampsci/doc/tutorial_advanced.md

 ## MBPT: all-order correlations <a name="allorders"></a>

 The most important corrections beyond the second-order correlation potential are the screening of the residual Coulomb interaction by the core electrons and hole-particle interaction.
-These are taken into account using the _all-orders correlation potential method_, also called Perturbation Theory in the Screened Couloumb Interaction (PTSCI), developed by Dzuba, Flambaum and Sushkov [1-3].
+These are taken into account using the _all-orders correlation potential method_, also called Perturbation Theory in the Screened Coulomb Interaction (PTSCI), developed by Dzuba, Flambaum and Sushkov [1-3].

 1. V. A. Dzuba, V. V. Flambaum, P. G. Silvestrov, and O. P. Sushkov, [Phys.
 Lett.
 A 131, 461 (1988).](https://dx.doi.org/10.1016/0375-9601(88)90302-7)
 2. V. A. Dzuba, V. V. Flambaum, A. Y. Kraftmakher, and O. P. Sushkov, [Phys.
 Lett.
 A 142, 373 (1989).](https://dx.doi.org/10.1016/0375-9601(89)90385-X)
 3. V. A. Dzuba, V. V. Flambaum, and O. P. Sushkov, [Phys.
 Lett.
 A 140, 493 (1989).](https://dx.doi.org/10.1016/0375-9601(89)90129-1)

-The starying point uses the Feynman technique, in which the direct part of the correlation potential can be expressed
+The starting point uses the Feynman technique, in which the direct part of the correlation potential can be expressed
 $\begin{equation}
   \Sigma_{\rm d} = \int\frac{{\rm d}\omega}{2\pi} G_{12}(\varepsilon+\omega) Q_{1i}\Pi_{ij}(\omega) Q_{j2}(\omega),
 \end{equation}$
 where $G_{12} = G(r_1,r_2)$ in the Hartee-Fock Feynman Green's function, $Q$ is the (non-relativistic) Coulomb operator, and $\Pi$ is the polarisation operator
-(subsripts are coordinate indices; integration is assumed over internal $i$ and $j$).
+(subscripts are coordinate indices; integration is assumed over internal $i$ and $j$).
 Note that $\Pi$ represents polarisation of the atomic core.

 The screening of the coulomb interaction can be represented by a series of polarisation corrections
 $\begin{equation}